OMaxime68/Omaxime68/README.md

 # Maxime Owaller 👋

 Hello!
 I'm Maxime Owaller, a 4th-year student at the University of Kent pursuing an MSc in Artificial Intelligence 🤖.
-I also have a background in technology from Epitech 💻, and I'm currently based in Strasbourg 🇫🇷 and Canterbury 🇬🇧.
+I am also following the Master course at Epitech 💻, and I'm currently based in Strasbourg 🇫🇷 and Canterbury 🇬🇧.

 ## About Me 🧐

-I'm passionate about technology and its potential to transform the world for the better 💡.
-In particular, I'm fascinated by the field of Artificial Intelligence and its applications, from computer vision to natural language processing 🌐.
+I'm passionate about technology and development.
+In particular, I'm fascinated by the field of Artificial Intelligence and its applications, from computer vision to natural language processing and deep learning 🌐.

-I'm always eager to learn more and explore new technologies 🤓, and I'm constantly seeking opportunities to apply my knowledge and skills to real-world problems 👨‍💻.
+I'm always eager to learn more and explore new technologies 🤓, and I'm constantly seeking opportunities to apply my knowledge and skills to solve problems 👨‍💻.

 ## Projects 🚀

-As a student, I've worked on a number of projects related to AI and technology.
-Some of my notable projects include:
+As a student, I've worked on a number of projects related to AI and technology that you can check on my profile.

-- A machine learning model for predicting stock prices using historical data 📈
-- An image recognition system for identifying different types of fruits and vegetables 🍎🍇🥦
-- A chatbot for customer service in the retail industry 💬

 I'm always looking for new projects to work on and collaborate with others, so feel free to reach out if you have any ideas! 🤝